julien-maurel/jQuery-Storage-API/README.md

 ### `isEmpty()`
 Check if a storage or an item in a storage is empty (if equal to "", 0, null, undefined, [] or {}).
-If last argument is an array (can be preceded by other arguments to parse storage), isEmpty() test storage for each item of this array, and return true only if all test return true.
+If last argument is an array (can be preceded by other arguments to parse storage), isEmpty() tests storage for each item of this array, and returns true only if all tests return true.

     storage.set('foo','value')
     storage.set('foo2','foo3'..., {'foo4':'value4,'foo5':'value5'})